Ledger Nano S Plus Review

 The device itself is super compact, coming in quite a bit smaller than the original Nano S and the other popular Ledger wallet, the Nano X.

 Due to additional memory size, the Nano S Plus is able to facilitate many more apps and assets at once than the original Nano S, which is handy for diversifying your portfolio.
-The larger screen and sleeker design also makes the setup process and general use that little bit more easy.
+The larger screen and sleeker design also make the setup process and general use a little bit easier.

-This makes the Nano S Plus a very reasonable price for a new and improved device, which boasts most of the capabilities of its more expensive counterpart.
+This makes the Nano S Plus a very reasonable price for an improved-upon device, which boasts most of the capabilities of its more expensive counterpart.

 Both of these hardware wallets are nimble in size, making them very easy to store or carry in your pocket.
-While both are made with durable plastic, the Nano S Plus has a metal casing component that makes it that little bit more durable.
+While both are made with durable plastic, the Nano S Plus has a metal casing component, while the Trezor Safe 3 has anodized aluminum backplates.

-Each of these wallets requires a couple of extra steps to add additional assets, however this is a bit more difficult to do with the Trezor One.
-Due to this hurdle, the Nano S Plus wins here thanks to its ease-of-use.
+Each of these wallets requires a couple of extra steps to add additional assets.
+However, this is a bit more difficult to do with the Trezor Safe 3.
+Due to this hurdle, the Nano S Plus wins here thanks to its ease of use.

-Both devices have screens and buttons that function similarly, making them almost identical for usability and basic security.
+Both devices have screens and buttons that function similarly, making them almost identical in usability and basic security.

 It is also worth noting that Ledger experienced a data breach in 2020, which revealed the email addresses and personal details of a significant number of its customers.
-Although the leak had no impact on user assets, the affected customers became a target for phishing emails and other scams.
+Although the leak had no impact on user assets, the affected customers became targets for phishing emails and other scams.

-The wallets are almost identical in price, making them a very interesting matchup indeed.
-At $79, the Ledger Nano S Plus is only a few dollars more expensive than the $74 TREZOR One.
+The wallets are identical in price, making them a very interesting matchup indeed.
+At $79, both the Ledger Nano S Plus and the Trezor Safe 3 are quality wallets.

 Overall, Who’s the Winner?

-Given all of the above, the Nano S Plus is definitely worth the money, providing a brand new product at old device prices.
+Given all of the above, the Nano S Plus is definitely worth the money, providing an improved product of their original classic at a similar price.
 Along with its user-friendliness and Ledger’s well-established reputation, beginners and advanced users alike would be more than happy with their purchase.